AdePhil/shapes/README.md

 # Shapes App

-The shapes app draws objects to the screen based on the shape and length of the shape selected.
+The shapes app draws objects to the screen based on the shape and length selected.
 [Shapes App](https://shapes-omega.vercel.app/).

 ## Features